John is ‘Failing his Semesters’

 Moral of the Story:

-Online Privacy at times, become the question of life and death!
+Privacy in internet at times, become the question of life and death!

-What Happen to Your Data if Online Privacy and Security Compromises?
+What Happen to Your Data if Your Privacy in internet and Security Compromises?

 Have you heard about ‘Data Brokerage Companies’?
 These companies collect millions of users data including email addresses, online habits, income, age, and whatnot; they analyze and categorize to sell it to third parties without users’ knowledge or permission.
 This mostly happen with iPhone and Android smartphone users who give access to not only their contacts but also the current location and the camera.
 It can be pretty dangerous.
-Smartphone users must need security tool on both iPhone and Android all the time.
+Smartphone users must need security tools and online security features on both iPhone and Android all the time.

 But why they do so?
 For millions of dollars.
 Companies spend millions to buy this data for as many purposes as they could; including targeted marketing, risk assessment, direct advertising, and it could also be used to cash political advantages.